| IPS panels hide plumbing and services. |

 | SGL IPS panels | Wet, high-traffic or heavy-abuse environments | Better moisture resistance and stronger durability profile |

-IPS panels are common in office washrooms, schools, healthcare projects, leisure environments, public buildings and retail schemes.
+IPS panels are common in office washrooms, school IPS panels in educational facilities, healthcare projects, leisure environments, public buildings and retail schemes.

 They are especially useful when the brief calls for a tidy finish with repeatable access points and coordinated materials across cubicles and panelling.